- Search The Registry

 Born Freddie Lee Robinson in Mount Meigs, Alabama, Shuttlesworth became pastor of the Bethel Baptist Church in Birmingham in 1953 and was Membership Chairman of the Alabama state chapter of the NAACP in 1956, when the State of Alabama formally outlawed it from operating within the state.
 In 1956 Shuttlesworth and Ed Gardner established the Alabama Christian Movement for Human Rights (ACMHR) to take up the work formerly done by the NAACP.

 The ACMHR used both litigation and direct action to pursue its goals.
-When the authorities ignored the ACMHR's demand that the City hire black police officers, the organization sued.
+When the authorities ignored the ACMHR's demand that the City hire Black police officers, the organization sued.
 Similarly, when the United States Supreme Court ruled in December 1956 that bus segregation in Montgomery, Alabama, was unconstitutional, Shuttlesworth announced that the ACMHR would challenge segregation laws in Birmingham on December 26, 1956.
 The day before, unknown persons tried to kill Shuttlesworth by placing sixteen sticks of dynamite under his bedroom window.

-Shuttlesworth somehow escaped unhurt even though his house was heavily damaged.
+He escaped unhurt even though his house was heavily damaged.
 A police officer and Ku Klux Klan member told Shuttlesworth as he came out of his home, "If I were you I'd get out of town as quick as I could".
 Shuttlesworth told him to tell the Klan that he was not leaving and "I wasn't saved to run."
 He led a group that integrated Birmingham's buses the next day, then sued after police arrested twenty-one passengers.
 His congregation built a new parsonage for him and posted sentries outside his house.

 In 1957 Shuttlesworth, along with Dr. Martin Luther King, Jr., Rev. Ralph Abernathy, Rev. Joseph Lowery, Rev. T.J.
 Jemison, Rev. C.K.
 Steele, Rev. A.L.Davis, Bayard Rustin and Ella Baker founded the Southern Leadership Conference on Transportation and Nonviolent Integration, later renamed the Southern Christian Leadership Conference (SCLC).
 The SCLC adopted a motto to underscore its commitment to nonviolence: "Not one hair of one head of one person should be harmed."
 When Shuttlesworth and his wife attempted to enroll their children in a previously all-white public school in Birmingham in 1957, a mob of Klansmen attacked them, with the police nowhere to be seen.